 Try your hand at some crafts by making a cute ice cream van

 If you’re a sweet tooth or just a sucker for a good Instagram picture, the Museum of Ice Cream isn’t one to miss out on.
-With overseas travel far beyond our reach, how many of us can say that we’re lucky enough to explore the coveted MOIC without leaving our home country?
+How many of us can say that we’re lucky enough to explore the coveted MOIC without leaving our home country?

-Tickets are selling out fast so you should reserve them online, however with an extra $4 charge per ticket.
+You can reserve tickets online, however with an extra $4 charge per ticket.

-So, grab all the friends you know, make your way down to Dempsey, and enjoy a fun-filled day dripping with ice cream.
+So, grab all the friends you know, make your way down to the Dempsey Hill area, and enjoy a fun-filled day dripping with ice cream.